Danilo Petrucci: Came IodaRacing Project (2012–2014)

 Petrucci joined the Ioda team in the MotoGP class in 2012, riding a Claiming Rule Teams (CRT) motorcycle with an in-house Ioda chassis and an Aprilia RSV4 engine.
 The team switched to using a Suter chassis and BMW engines midway through the season.
-Petrucci finished 19th overall in the championship and 7th in the CRT class with 27 points.
+Petrucci finished 19th overall in the championship and seventh in the CRT class with 27 points.

 Ioda continued with Suter/BMW machinery and expanded their MotoGP team to field two bikes in 2013, with Lukáš Pešek as the second rider.
-Petrucci finished 17th overall in the championship and 5th in the CRT class with 26 points.
+Petrucci finished 17th overall in the championship and fifth in the CRT class with 26 points.

 Petrucci remained with Ioda for the 2014 season, however the team dropped back to a single entry in the championship and returned to Aprilia machinery.
 Petrucci suffered a fractured wrist from a crash during the warm-up session for the Spanish Grand Prix at Jerez.
 Michel Fabrizio replaced Petrucci for rounds 6 and 7.
 Petrucci returned for the Dutch TT at Assen.
-Petrucci eventually finished 20th overall in the championship and 5th in the Open class with 17 points.
+Petrucci eventually finished 20th overall in the championship and fifth in the Open class with 17 points.

 Pramac Racing (2015–2018)

 On 1 October 2014, it was announced that Petrucci would leave the Ioda team and move to Pramac Racing with a two-year contract, starting with the 2015 season.
 He replaced Andrea Iannone, who moved to the factory Ducati Team.
 Petrucci took his first podium finish at the British Grand Prix in August.
 After starting 18th on the grid, Petrucci moved through the order in wet conditions, and ultimately finished second behind Valentino Rossi.

 Petrucci missed the first four races after suffering a broken hand in a pre-season testing crash at Phillip Island.
-Upon return he once again excelled in wet conditions during Dutch TT where he set the fastest lap and briefly led before the race was stopped (he ultimately retired with an electrical failure).
+Upon his return, he once again excelled in wet conditions during Dutch TT where he set the fastest lap and briefly led before the race was stopped (he ultimately retired with an electrical failure).

-Petrucci starts his sixth consecutive season in Motogp for the same team, but riding a factory spec bike and with the same teammate from 2016.
-On 4 June 2017 he climbs on the third step of the podium at the Italian Grand Prix, in Assen he manages to get on the podium again, finishing second.
-He finished second in the San Marino Grand Prix.
-In Japan he finished third.
-He ended the season in 8th place with 124 points.
+Petrucci started his sixth consecutive season in Motogp for Pramac, but riding a factory spec bike and with the same teammate from 2016.
+On 4 June 2017, he claimed third at the Italian Grand Prix.
+At Assen, he managed to get on the podium again, finishing second, repeating as runner-up in the San Marino Grand Prix.
+In Japan, he finished third.
+He ended the season in eighth place with 124 points.

-In 2018, Petrucci was in the same team, with teammate Jack Miller.
-In France, he finished in second place.
-He ended the season in 8th place with 144 points.
+In 2018, Petrucci was paired with Jack Miller.
+In France, he finished in second place, ultimately finishing the season in eighth place with 144 points.